spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 -   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process
 -   **SSL private key and certificate** - these were obtained earlier

-In the top level of the *jupyterhub-deployment* repository, create a directory structure that will contain a clone of the AWS CodeCommit repository provisioned by Terraform earlier.
+In the top level of the *jupyterhub-deployment* repository, create a directory structure that will contain a clone of the AWS CodeCommit repository provisioned by Terraform earlier:

 - `mkdir -p secrets/deployments/<deployment-name>`
 - `cd secrets/deployments/<deployment-name>`